arnobt78/Ecommerce-Online-Shop-Platform-4--React-Express-FullStack/README.md

-# Comfy Store | E-Commerce Platform - React, Vite, Redux Toolkit FullStack Project
+# Comfy Store | E-Commerce Platform - React, Vite, Redux Toolkit, Node.js, Express.js FullStack Project

 An advanced, modern eCommerce web application built with React, Vite, Redux Toolkit, TailwindCSS, DaisyUI, and more.
 This project demonstrates a real-world online shop with a rich set of features, clean project structure, and best practices for state management, UI, and API integration.